Arty, a past puppy, having fun on the slide !

 Vizslas have large heads with squared muzzles and large brown noses.
 The ears are thin, silky and long.
 Vizslas have a very distinguished look about them.
 The strong body and broad chest make for a confident stance.

-The vizsla ranges in weight from 40 to 65 pounds.
+The Vizsla ranges in weight from 40 to 60 pounds.
 They usually stand between 22 and 26 inches at the shoulder.
 Females are usually smaller than the male.

 Vizslas are loyal, trustworthy companions.
 Vizslas are responsive, alert, loving, and gentle; the Vizsla is somewhat willful and distractible, but smart and trainable.
 They love to socialize with the family, and enjoy playing games or just hanging out on the couch.
 Vizslas are exceptionally friendly.
 They take to children and guests, but love to be close to their owner.

 This is an energetic working dog with enormous stamina.
 They have a hunting ability for tracking, retrieving, pointing, and other talents such as watch-dogging and competitive obedience.
-It needs plenty of opportunity to run, preferably off the leash in a safe area, and a lot of regular exercise.
+It needs plenty of opportunity to run, most of this time should be off the leash, in a safe area, and a lot of regular exercise.
 Vizslas are a great companion for a jogger/runner since they have tons of energy.
-When bored, vizslas love to dig.
+When bored, Vizslas love to dig.
 Robust, but lightly built making them great jumpers.
 They also like to mouth everything they come into contact with.
-Be careful of leaving things lying around, you'll find your vizsla chewing on it.
-This is not a breed to crate for long periods of time.
+Be careful of leaving things lying around, you'll find your Vizsla chewing on it.
+This is not a breed to crate for long periods of time. **PLEASE NOTE: An afternoon walk around the block on a leash is NOT considered enough exercise for a Vizsla.....this is simply a "WALK". **

 Early contact with people is needed and basic training should be introduced as a puppy with a patient but firm hand.
 Owners need to make their authority clear from the beginning.
 They are easy to train as they want to please their owners.
-Harsh training techniques can ruin the Vizsla; consistency in training is the best.
+Harsh training techniques can ruin the Vizsla; you should be consistent with the training.

 Home and Family Relations: